Nursing Service Cross

 The Nursing Service Cross (NSC) is a conspicuous service decoration (Note: A decoration is an award made for valour, gallantry, bravery, distinguished or conspicuous service, and is distinct from an honour in that it is not an appointment made to an order, like the Order of Australia.) of the Australian honours and awards system, instituted by Letters Patent (Note: In Australia, Letters Patent are an official prerogative instrument of law making, made under the royal prerogative (which is that power of the Crown still existing and not superseded by parliamentary legislation), enabled by section 61 of the Australian Constitution.
 As the Sovereign has remained the font of "all honour and dignity" in Australia, the practice of instituting Australian honours and awards via Letters Patent continues, although in practice the role of the Sovereign is very limited, as Letters Patent are drafted by the government of the day and by convention the Sovereign is guided by the advice of that government to sign them, making the role taken by the Sovereign overwhelmingly symbolic.) on 18 October 1989.

 The Nursing Service Cross is awarded to medics (enrolled nurses) and nurses (registered nurses) of the Australian Defence Force for outstanding devotion and competency in the performance of nursing duties, (Note: Nomination criteria excludes recognising immediate or short term paramedic and first aid care alone.) or for an act of exceptional dedication in the performance of such duties, in warlike or non-warlike conditions.

 There have been 28 recipients, and 29 awards, since the Nursing Service Cross was instituted on 18 October 1989.
 Jonathan Aharon Walter is the sole awardee to have received the Nursing Service Cross more than once, first in 2004, and then again in 2007 (when he was awarded a Bar to his existing Nursing Service Cross).

-The current Regimental Sergeant Major of the Army, Kim Felmingham, is also a Nursing Service Cross recipient.
+The former Regimental Sergeant Major of the Army, Kim Felmingham, is also a Nursing Service Cross recipient.
 As of March 2010, nominations for the award of the Nursing Service Cross were suspended by determination of the Chief of Defence Force.